5-list-coloring planar graphs with distant precolored vertices: Reducing the precolored vertices

 One could hope that the proof of Theorem~\ref{thm-prepathw} can be modified to deal with the case that $G$ contains sufficiently distant precolored vertices.
 Most of the inductive applications deal with the situations which reduce the length of the precolored path, and if the distance between the new precolored path (one of the spans) from the old one is guaranteed to be bounded by a constant, we could ensure that the distance between $P$ and the precolored vertices is at least some function of $\ell(P)$.
 However, the fact that there are infinitely many critical graphs makes it difficult to prove such a constraint on the distance.

-To avoid this problem, we restrict ourselves to working with list assignments such that the vertices with list of size three form an independent set.
+To avoid this problem, we restrict ourselves to working with list assignments such that the vertices with lists of size three form an independent set (almost---for technical reasons, we allow one edge joining vertices with lists of size three).
 In this setting, we easily conclude by combining Theorem~\ref{thm-prepathw} with Lemma~\ref{lemma-preouf} that the size of critical graphs is bounded.

-\begin{lemma} Let $G$ be a plane graph whose outer face is $H$, let $P$ be a subpath of $H$ and let $L$ be a list assignment valid with respect to $P$, such that no two vertices with lists of size three are adjacent.
-If $G$ is $P$-critical, then $|V(G)|\le 8\ell(P)^2$. \end{lemma}
+\begin{lemma} Let $G$ be a plane graph, let $H$ be the boundary of its outer face, let $P$ be a subpath of $H$ and let $L$ be a list assignment valid with respect to $P$, such that $G$ contains at most one edge joining vertices with lists of size three.
+If $G$ is $P$-critical, then $|V(G)|\le 8\ell(P)^2+4\ell(P)$. \end{lemma}

 \begin{proof} By induction, we can assume that no cut-vertex belongs to $P$, and thus $G$ is $2$-connected.
 The claim is true if $V(G)=V(P)$, thus assume that $V(G)\neq V(P)$.
-For $i\in \{3,4,5\}$, let $n_i$ denote the number of vertices with list of size $i$ in $V(H)\setminus V(P)$.
+For $i\in \{3,4,5\}$, let $n_i$ denote the number of vertices with lists of size $i$ in $V(H)\setminus V(P)$.
 We have $\omega_{P,L}(G)\ge n_4+2n_5$.
 Let $Q$ be a path of length $n_3+2$ whose endvertices coincide with the endvertices of $P$, but is otherwise disjoint from $G$, and let $G'$ be the graph obtained from $G\cup Q$ by joining each vertex $v\in V(H)\setminus V(P)$ with $5-|L(v)|$ vertices of $Q$ in the planar way.
-Let $L_Q$ be the list assignment to the inside vertices of $Q$ such that each such vertex has a single color that does not appear in any other list (including the lists of vertices of $G$).
-Let $L'$ be the list assignment for $G'$ that matches $L_Q$ on the inside vertices of $Q$ and the list of each vertex $v\in V(G)\setminus V(P)$ consists of $L(v)$ and the colors of the adjacent inside vertices of $Q$.
+Let $L_Q$ be the list assignment to the internal vertices of $Q$ such that each such vertex has a single color that does not appear in any other list (including the lists of vertices of $G$).
+Let $L'$ be the list assignment for $G'$ that matches $L_Q$ on the internal vertices of $Q$ and the list of each vertex $v\in V(G)\setminus V(P)$ consists of $L(v)$ and the colors of the adjacent internal vertices of $Q$.
 Observe that $G'$ is $(P\cup Q)$-critical, and by Lemma~\ref{lemma-preouf},